International Staff Support

 ID card

-It is recommended that you apply for an ID card when you received your personal identity number.
+It is recommended that you apply for an ID card when you receive your personal identity number.
 The ID card can be used to identify yourself and to receive medical care.
 The ID card is issued by the Swedish Tax Agency, and you apply at the service office.
 You have the opportunity to book a meeting online.

 Read more: Book a meeting online